 The design of our PSU program also remained unchanged from 2022 to 2023: the Compensation Committee sets the goals for the revenue growth percentage and CFFO financial metrics annually, and there are two modifiers (relative TSR and revenue compounded annual growth rate (CAGR)) with three-year goals that can each impact the two financial metric results plus or minus 25 points at the end of the three-year performance period.
 The LTI target values set forth above differ from the amounts shown in the Summary Compensation Table and Grant of Plan Based Awards Table for 2023 below due to the SEC rules and accounting standards and its treatment of this PSU design, which require us to report the value of our PSUs in the year in which the performance goals were set by the Compensation Committee, rather than the year in which the awards were initially approved.
-Accordingly, the Summary Compensation Table and Grant of Plan Based Awards Table for 2023 below due to the RSUs set forth above differs from the amounts shown in the awards were initially approved.
-Accordingly, the Summary Compensation Table and Grant of Plan Based Awards Table for 2023 because the amount included in such tables under SEC rules and accounting standards is based on the grant date fair value of our PSUs and 2023 PSUs.
+Accordingly, the Summary Compensation Table and Grant of Plan Based Awards Table for 2023 under reports the grant values the Compensation Committee established for the 2022 PSUs and 2023 PSUs.
 Additionally, the value of the RSUs set forth above differs from the amounts included in the Summary Compensation Table and Grant of Plan Based Awards Table for 2023 because the amount included in such tables under SEC rules and accounting standards is based on the grant date fair value of our common stock on the date of grant reduced by the lack of dividends on unvested RSUs.
 Thus, the Compensation Committee feels that the target LTI value table above is a more accurate reflection of the established LTI values granted in each year to our NEOs.